mariobarbareschi/mariOS/README.md

 Actually, it supports exclusively the ARM Cortex M3/M4 through the definition of two interrupt handlers and some other helpful machine-dependent functions.
 Take the project as it is: easy to comprehend, small, ready-for-compiling over a STM32 toolchain (even though easily portable over others toolchains), ready for future extensions.

+## Documentation
+A draft of documentation is available from internal code documentation by doxygen.
+For your comodity, check it out the documentation here: https://mariobarbareschi.github.io/mariOS/.
 ---------

 ### LICENSE